dxa4481/textwolf/README.md

 textwolf
 ========

 This is an open source texting utility designed for werewolf.
+The SMS function is currently commented out for bug fixing.

 ## Installation